JamesDodd1/Uni_Projects/Component Programming/README.md

 # Component Programming Coursework

 ### Requirements
-To create an automated holiday booking system, suggesting alternative data for fail requests
+To create an automated holiday booking system for desktop and web, which includes contraint checkings and suggests alternative dates for failed requests

 ### Key Features
 * Database
 * Components
 * Web Application using ASP.NET